• Skip to primary navigation

 Instructions

-• In a large bowl Food Processor, using the large blade, add raw cashews, nutritional yeast and all other seasonings
+• In a food processor using the large blade, add raw cashews, nutritional yeast, and all other seasonings

 • Blend on high until the contents are of a powdery consistency.

-• You can use immediately, or store in a covered container in the refrigerator for 2 weeks.
+• You can use it immediately or store it in a covered container in the refrigerator for 2 weeks.

 Notes